David Bullock (serial killer): Arrest and exposure

 A few days later, Bullock killed his 23-year-old friend, prostitute Edwina Atkins.
-According to Bullock, it was a crime of hatred: he had told her about killing Weber, but in response, she laughed in his face in disbelief.
-After shooting Atkins, he set fire to the apartment in order to destroy any evidence of a crime.
+According to Bullock, he had told her about killing Weber, but in response, she laughed in his face in disbelief.
+After shooting Atkins because "she knew too much", he set fire to the apartment in order to destroy any evidence of a crime.
 His next confessed victim was 29-year-old investment consultant Stephen Glenn Hassell, who was promised sexual services in exchange for money.
-He lured Hassell to his luxurious Manhattan apartment where, during the late night of December 15, Bullock shot him after covering his face with a pillow.
-Although Hassell was an influential person and the murder occurring in a prestigious area of the city, Bullock managed to leave the crime scene unnoticed, leaving no evidence or clues for the investigators.
+Hassell took Bullock to his luxurious Manhattan apartment, where, late in the night of December 15, Bullock shot him after covering his face with a pillow.
+Although Hassell was an influential person and the murder had taken place in a prestigious area of the city, Bullock managed to leave the crime scene unnoticed, leaving no evidence or clues for the investigators.

 Bullock's fourth victim was 50-year-old Heriberto Morales, a gay man whom Bullock had known since 1980.
 On the evening of December 22, Bullock recalled that he and Morales were at a Christmas party, after which they went to Heriberto's apartment.
-According to him, the victim started messing with a Christmas tree and telling how nice it is, whereupon he was shot to death.
+According to Bullock, while the victim was discussing his Christmas tree, Bullock shot and killed him.
 Bullock then stole some jewelry and other valuables and, as with Atkins' killing, set fire to the apartment before leaving.
 The serial killer's last victim was 28-year-old security guard Eric Michael Fuller, whom Bullock shot on January 4, 1982, with a shotgun during a robbery.

-Subsequently, Bullock admitted that he was responsible for his roommate's disappearance: according to his claims, he shot Winley on December 23 and threw his corpse into the Harlem River.
-Police organized a search to collect the body but were unsuccessful.
+Subsequently, Bullock admitted that he was responsible for his roommate's disappearance: according to his claims, he shot Winley on December 23, 1981, and threw his corpse into the Harlem River.
+Police searched, unsuccessfully, for the body.
 After examining the five murder scenes, ballistic experts concluded that the same .38 caliber revolver, which belonged to Bullock, had been used to kill the victims.

+In addition to his confirmed murders, Bullock claimed to detectives that he had committed four other shootings.

 Trial and imprisonment

-David Bullock's trial began in the fall of 1982, a high-profile case for its time.
-He was sent to be mentally evaluated, with psychiatrists determining that he had no underlying mental illnesses or abnormalities, but acknowledged that the defendant had an impaired emotional state.
-He was charged with six murders, even though Winley's body was never located.
-At the court hearings, Bullock appeared to be in a positive mood, describing in detail the crimes he had committed in a sarcastic and extremely cynical tone, without expressing any visible remorse.
-On October 26, 1982, he pleaded guilty to all charges, naming hedonism as his main motive, stating the following: "I was in the Christmas spirit.
-It made me happy.
-I enjoy what I do".
-Three days later, he was sentenced to 150 years imprisonment.
-At the time, such long sentences were unprecedented in the state's history.
+David Bullock's trial, a high-profile case for its time, began in the fall of 1982.
+He was sent to be mentally evaluated; psychiatrists determined that he had no underlying mental illnesses or abnormalities but acknowledged that the defendant had an impaired emotional state.
+He was charged with six murders, although Winley's body was never found.
+At the court hearings, Bullock appeared to be in a positive mood, describing in detail the crimes he had committed in a sarcastic and extremely cynical tone, without expressing any remorse.
+On October 26, 1982, he pleaded guilty to all charges, naming hedonism as his main motive, saying: "I was in the Christmas spirit.
+It made me happy."
+Three days later, he was sentenced to 150 years' imprisonment; at the time, such long sentences were unprecedented in the state's history.